chsyam/semester-wise-subjects-Django/README.md

 # semester-wise-subjects-Django
-Developed a Django based web application which has semester wise all subjects
+Developed a web application using django which contains all subjects sorted according to their semester